rouault/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 ++++++++++++++++

-Use of the pyogrio Python library which uses the OGR C GetNextFeature() underneath to expose a layer as GeoPandas GeoDataFrame (which involves parsing WKB as GEOS objects)
+Use of the pyogrio Python library which uses the OGR C GetNextFeature() underneath to expose a layer as GeoPandas GeoDataFrame.

 .. code-block:: python